tomgee18/TomGeesQuizCraft-AI/docs/blueprint.md

 ## Core Features:

-- PDF Upload: Enable users to upload PDF documents (textbooks, notes, study guides).
-Support .pdf files up to 10MB.
-Client-side extraction will be done with pdf.js.
+- Document Upload: Enable users to upload PDF, TXT, MD, and DOCX documents (textbooks, notes, study guides).
+Support files up to 10MB.
+Client-side extraction will be done with pdf.js for PDFs and mammoth for DOCX files.
 - API Key Input: Accept a user-provided Gemini Pro API key via a masked input field, storing it temporarily and securely in localStorage, and include instructional text reassuring the user that their key is never stored.
 - Intelligent Chunking: Intelligently chunk uploaded documents into 1000-1500 word segments before sending prompts to Gemini.
 - LLM Question Generation: Generate Fill-in-the-Blank, Multiple Choice, and True/False questions from the document chunks, calling the Gemini Pro API tool.
 The user can choose how many questions to generate for each type.
+Includes robust error handling for parsing multiple-choice questions with fallback options if the AI response format is unexpected.
 - Question Display: Display the questions, grouped by question type.
 The correct answer remains hidden until a toggle is activated by the user.
+- Quiz Taking & Grading: Allow users to take the generated quiz by answering questions, then submit for immediate grading with visual feedback on correct/incorrect answers and a total score summary.
-- Content Export: Provide options to download the generated questions in .pdf, .txt, and .docx formats.
+- Content Export: Provide options to download the generated questions in .pdf, .txt, .docx, .json, and .md formats.
 - Question Regeneration: Enable users to regenerate single questions using AI if the user is not satisfied with the original result.

 ## Style Guidelines: